 The Liu Scholars program was first established in 2009 and seeks to bring together exceptional students who are interested in using their research and disciplinary expertise to work on public policy and global issues.

 The program has over 200 Alumni

 Scholars have organized & received funding for 300 projects

 Since 2021, the School of Public Policy and Global Affairs (SPPGA) has been selecting students enrolled in a UBC Ph.D. program to carry out work on a few identified themes for the year.
 The projects will be carried out, in collaboration with, or under the mentorship of, one or more core faculty members at SPPGA.
 Preference would be given to students not already working with a SPPGA faculty member or having a SPPGA faculty member on their Ph.D. committees.

-Our typical application process includes the following: propose a project with a definite output (i.e., a paper, a report, gallery exhibition) to be carried out in collaboration with, or under the mentorship of, a member of the core faculty at SPPGA.
+To apply for the Liu Scholar program, propose a project with a definite output (i.e., a paper, a report, gallery exhibition) to be carried out in collaboration with, or under the mentorship of, a member of the core faculty at SPPGA.
 Proposed projects should be clearly related to the proposed themes listed above and demonstrate relevance to public policy and global issues.
 Once accepted, you will be designated a Liu Scholar for one year.
 An award amount of $2000 will be released at the end of the year, when you submit the output and your SPPGA mentor or collaborator approves it.

 Current UBC doctoral students in any year from any discipline

 - Project relevance to public policy and global issues